holyjak/fulcro-intro-wshop/README.md

 #### Troubleshooting other problems

-* Fulcro Inspect is just a blank page - try a different Chromium-based browser (Chrome, Vivaldi).
-Right-click - Inspect inside Fulcro Inspect to look for errors in its Console.
+* Fulcro Inspect is just a blank page: 1) Try to unblock third part cookies (go to chrome://settings/content/cookies, uncheck Block third-party cookies, restart browser).
+If that doesn't help then 2) try a different Chromium-based browser (Chrome, Vivaldi).
+Further troubleshooting: Right-click - Inspect inside Fulcro Inspect to look for errors in its Console.
 It can fail e.g. if it is not allowed to access `localStorage`.